JeffreyyyyO/NETWORKWALKS-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 ### 4. VM Snapshots

-I learned that a clean snapshot should be created **before performing risky or experimental activities**.
+A clean snapshot should be created **before performing risky or experimental activities**.

 This provides a known-good recovery point for future cybersecurity exercises.